Rosebank College Crest

 The College is looking at ways to integrate our Stage 3 students with the wider College community but still give them many opportunities to thrive in their own cohort.

 By starting sooner, your child will be able to build connections with Rosebank from an earlier age - this will help with their transition to secondary school.
 Our younger cohort will be able to access our state-of-the-art facilities while making friends and establishing strong bonds as they move to Year 7.
 Rest assured that regardless of when you choose to enrol your child at Rosebank, they will be well supported throughout their transition period and beyond.
+Our Year 7 transition program will remain of the highest quality.

 Want to learn more?